 • To ensure patient participation in quality indicators and improvement work at all operational and strategic levels within healthcare.

 • To strengthen patient and user participation in procurements, routines and guidelines within healthcare.

 • To ensure that patient participation is included in person-centred research.

 • To ensure patient participation in designing, implementation and evaluation of quality indicators and improvement work at all operational and strategic levels within the healthcare settings.

 • To strengthen patient and family/carer participation in procurements, routines and guidelines within healthcare.

 The work on the European standard commenced in the autumn of 2016 and ten active member countries took part during the entire process, including France, Norway, the Czech Republic, Bulgaria, the Netherlands, Italy, Germany and Austria.
 The European committee was chaired by Associate Professor Axel Wolf of the GPCC.
 Each participating country had their own national committee, which consisted of experts who provided input, expert knowledge and took part in a discussion forum.

 The participating countries had to reach consensus in order for the standard to become accepted, with no country voting against it.
 Consensus was reached and nobody voted against this new and unique European standard.

 Links to the standard and other information

-Click here to access the standard in the various European countries.
+Click here to access more information about the standard CEN/TC 450 in the various European countries.